-Before deciding on what terms they will offer you a loan (which they base on their risk), lenders must know two things about you: your ability to pay back the loan, and how committed you are to repay the loan.
-To assess your ability to pay back the loan, they assess your income and debt ratio.
+Before deciding on what terms they will offer you a loan, lenders must know two things about you: whether you can pay back the loan, and if you will pay it back.
+To understand your ability to repay, they look at your income and debt ratio.
 To assess how willing you are to repay, they use your credit score.

-Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score results from both positive and negative items in your credit report.
-Late payments will lower your credit score, but consistently making future payments on time will raise your score.
+Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
+Your score considers positive and negative items in your credit report.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

 Pacific Loan Brokers can answer your questions about credit reporting.
-Give us a call: 877-310-6200.
+Give us a call at 877-310-6200.

 Get a New Loan Quote